streetsidesoftware/cspell-dicts/dictionaries/people-names/README.md

 - Add new names to the end of the file.
 - One name per line.

+**Note:** `src/names.txt` will get sorted as part of the release process.

 ### Name Removal

 Names can be removed if they:

 - Are actually misspelled. (`Johhn` would be replaced with `John`)
 - Are not a person's name.
+- Moderators reserve the right to refuse changes and additions.

 Names will not be removed just because someone finds them offensive.